wildREA/electron-market/README.md

 ## Acknowledgments

 A special thank you to all contributors and supporters of the Electronic Automotive Market project.
-Your involvement makes our community vibrant and innovative.
+Your involvement makes our projects vibrant and innovative.

 ---